 Lake Mountain has two snow makers in operation on its tobogan runs so you’ll always get some snow during the snow season.
 Mount Donna Buang’s snow is completely natural and can come and go quickly.

 Lake Mountain Alpine Resort is located just outside of Marysville, around two hours from the centre of Melbourne.
-See their site for more information or read our full review here.
-You can also read about visiting Mount Donna Buang here.
+See their webpage for more information.

 So, what did you think?
 Did these attractions all deserve to be on this what to do with children in Melbourne list?
 I would love to hear your thoughts below!

 Remember, we also have many more things for kids to do in Melbourne here

 Sharon moved to her adopted city of Melbourne in 2000 thinking it would be for a couple of years but now never wants to leave.
 She loves sharing her love of Melbourne with kids with you here.